v3rtx/angularjs-rails-resource/README.md

 ### constructor
 ***

-The constructor function is to create new instances of the resource.
+The constructor function is used to create new instances of the resource.
+The constructor is used when parsing responses but can also be called manually when creating new objects.

 ####Parameters
  * **data** *(optional)* - An object containing the data to be stored in the instance.